tryolabs/norfair-ros-dev/README.md

 To start the publisher node run the following command:

 ```
-rosrun publisher publisher.py
+roslaunch publisher publisher_node.launch
 ```

 Keep in mind that you need to upload a video inside the `publisher/src` folder and adapt the path in the `publisher.py` file.

 # How to run the entire dev environment

-If you like to start the three nodes with only one command, you can run the following inside the docker container
+If you like to start the three packages with only one command, you can run the following inside the docker container

 ```
 roslaunch startup dev.launch